-The armed forces are a huge part of the life in Fort Campbell, employing 39.19% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 41.79% and 22.04% of the civilian workforce, respectively.
+44.25% of the workforce is employed in the armed forces, making the military a huge focus of life in Fort Campbell.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Wholesale and Public Service industries respectively employ 33.79% and 28.23% of the civilian workforce.

 Fort Campbell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The citizens of Fort Campbell are slightly less educated than the national average of 21.84% for the average city or town: 14.86% of adults in Fort Campbell have a bachelor's degree or advanced degree
+The percentage of adults in Fort Campbell who are college-educated is close to the national average for all communities of 21.84%: 18.57% of the adults in Fort Campbell have a bachelor's degree or advanced degree.

-The per capita income in Fort Campbell in 2010 was $15,515, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $62,060 for a family of four.
+The per capita income in Fort Campbell in 2018 was $18,961, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $75,844 for a family of four.

 Fort Campbell is an extremely ethnically-diverse town.
 The people who call Fort Campbell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Campbell residents report their race to be White, followed by Black or African-American.
 Fort Campbell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.49% of the town’s residents.
-Important ancestries of people in Fort Campbell include Irish, English, African, and European.
+People of Hispanic or Latino origin account for 20.24% of the town’s residents.
+Important ancestries of people in Fort Campbell include German, European, Irish, African, and English.

 The most common language spoken in Fort Campbell is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.